Skip to main content

 Hardware

 On Linux, in most cases, DAC-s that are UAC 2.0 compliant should work out-of-box without any configuration.
 This is almost rule of thumb, with some exceptions.
 Amanero384 boards ship with old half UAC compliant firmware limiting DSD playback mostly to DoP mode.
-XMOS based devices have worked well on me.
-Musician Pegasus uses some kind of chinese solution and on Linux it also worked up to DSD256 (I didn't have DSD512 to test).
-Fortunately nowdays most good DACs should be UAC compliant, this same thing actually determines if the device is supported on mac.
+XMOS based devices have worked well for some users.
+Musician Pegasus uses some kind of chinese solution and on Linux it also worked up to DSD256.
+Fortunately nowadays most good DACs should be UAC compliant, this same thing actually determines if the device is supported on mac.
 More info about UAC 2.0 - https://www.xmos.ai/download/Why-do-you-need-USB-Audio-Class-2?(1.0).pdf.

-Not very well organized or precise list of DAC-s support on Linux: https://community.volumio.org/t/usb-dac-compatibility-list/1997
+Not very well organised or precise list of DAC-s support on Linux: https://community.volumio.org/t/usb-dac-compatibility-list/1997

 JRiver Media Center